06 · 2024/2025

 The result

-- A material choice (ABS) with a good balance between strength, toughness, and cost
+- A material choice (ABS) with a good balance between strength, toughness and cost

-Approach & my role
+The approach & my role

-- Drawing up a requirements program
+- Drawing up a requirements specification

-- Checking manufacturability with draft analysis
+- Verifying manufacturability with draft analysis

 My role was fully responsible for

-A strong answer to the brief
+A strong response to the assignment

-This project is a strong answer to the brief because:
+The result is a strong response to the assignment because:

 - The design meets safety and usability requirements